-A voting member is to be taken to be present at a general meeting if the voting member is present in person or by proxy, attorney or Representative or has cast a direct vote on matters before the meeting.
+A voting member is to be taken to be present at a general meeting if the voting member is present (whether at a physical venue or by using Virtual Meeting Technology) in person or by proxy, attorney or Representative or has cast a direct vote on matters before the meeting.

-A director is to be taken to be present at a meeting of directors if the director is present in person.
+A director is to be taken to be present (whether at a physical venue or by using Virtual Meeting Technology) at a meeting of directors if the director is present in person or by alternate.

-Where a provision of this constitution establishes an office of chair, the chair may be referred to as a chairman or chairwoman, as the case requires.

 A reference in a rule in general terms to a person holding or occupying a particular office or position includes a reference to any person who occupies or performs the duties of that office or position for the time being.